mchampine/merkl/README.md

     (prove-leaf stream index)))
 ```

-Prove-leaf creates a proof for the leaf at index 2 in the stream.
-For convenience, use the get-proof utility function above, which just wraps the file open.
-A proof consists of subroots before the leaf, the leaf, and subroots after the leaf.
+**Prove-leaf** creates a proof for the leaf at the given index in the stream.
+For convenience, use the **get-proof** utility function above, which wraps the file open.
+A proof consists of subroots before the leaf, the leaf itself, and subroots after the leaf.
 For leaf index 2 of a 3 block stream, there is one height-1 subroot before the leaf and no subroots after it:

 ```clojure
 @(def test-proof (get-proof "data/blks3.dat" 2))